Invariant quasimorphisms for groups acting on the circle and non-equivalence of SCL: Preliminaries

 for every $g,h\in G$ and if it is a homomorphism on every cyclic subgroup of $G$.
 The minimal value $D(\mu)$ of such $D$ is called the \emph{defect of} $\mu$: $D(\mu)=\sup_{g,h \in G} |\mu(gh) - \mu(g) - \mu(h)|$.
 Every homogeneous quasimorphism $\mu \colon G \to \RR$ is $G$-invariant (recall the definition of $G$-invariance from Subsection~\ref{subsec:cohom}), and hence satisfies

 for every $g,h \in G$ (see \cite[Section 2.3.3]{Cal} for example).
 Let $\QQQ(G)$ denote the vector space of homogeneous quasimorphisms on $G$.
 Clearly $\HHH^1(G;\RR)$ is a subspace of $\QQQ(G)$.

-In the celebrated paper \cite{bavard91}, Bavard established the relation between homogeneous quasimorphisms on $G$ and the stable commutator length $\scl_{G}$, which is called the \emph{Bavard duality theorem}. \begin{theorem}[{\cite{bavard91}}] Let $G$ be a group and $y \in [G,G]$.
+As we mentioned in the introduction, Bavard established in \cite{bavard91} the relation between homogeneous quasimorphisms on $G$ and the stable commutator length $\scl_{G}$, which is called the \emph{Bavard duality theorem}. \begin{theorem}[{\cite{bavard91}}] Let $G$ be a group and $y \in [G,G]$.
 Then the following holds:

 \end{theorem} Note that the right-hand side of the equality in Theorem \ref{thm:Bavard} is regarded as zero when $\QQQ(G) = \HHH^1(G;\RR)$.